Replication Don Smith's Device No. 9

 What would happen if I connected to my resonant circuit in this way?

-The best answer I can give you for now is that of the author donot disturb resonance with this way.
+The best answer I can give you for now is that of the author do not disturb resonance with this way.

 Quoting Pachuka about ferrite:

 The ferrite acts as a magnetic flux concentrator, thus increasing the efficiency of energy transfer to the load.
 It is important that this transfer does not disrupt the system's resonance.
-Excessive load will lead to a decrease in the quality factor and disruption of the system's operation.

 Jagau